-The islands Capraia, Corsica and Elba are within sailing distance of La Spezia.
+The islands Elba, Capraia, Corsica and Sardinia are within sailing distance of Marina di Scarlino.

 For this route, the term stages rather than days is used as this trip may change along the way according to winds and distances you like to sail each day.